Inicio Autores Publicado por MEXAMPAC

 CBP officials are working to deploy personnel in a manner that will not require the suspension of normal operations at the port of entry.
 As long as the demonstrations remain peaceful, and do not begin to impede traffic at the port of entry, CBP does not anticipate that deploying the additional personnel will impact the processing of legitimate travelers or wait times at the border crossing.

-The additional personnel, which included CBP officers, U.S. Border Patrol agents, and Air and Marine agents, were recently deployed to the area from various areas around the country in preparation for the potential arrival of the in .
+The additional personnel, which included CBP officers, U.S. Border Patrol agents, and Air and Marine agents, were recently deployed to the San Diego area from various areas around the country in preparation for the potential arrival of the in .

 Department of Defense personnel, recently authorized to support the protection of federal property and the safety of federal personnel, were also deployed to the border crossing, prepared to provide crowd control and support other activities as needed.